byu-cs-236-classroom-templates/project-0/README.md

 ### 5.1 🔍 Python Modules vs. Packages

 Python projects are made up of **modules** and **packages**.
 Understanding the distinction will help you understand how the starter code for subsequent projects is organized.
-That understanding will help you oranize and import your files correctly.
+That understanding will help you organize and import your files correctly.

 #### 🧱 Module